rishabhbajpai2000/Analysis_Chat_Data/README.md

     - [ ] give a sentiment value of zero to one to every emoji
     - [ ] evaluate the total sentiment score for the day, then devide it by the total number of emojis used on that day
     - [ ] plot a time varying graph of the same

 - [ ] write code of Socially active chart again, this one is old and not purely in python as well.
     **Steps**
-    - [ ] merge data to form a new updated data set.
+    - [ ] merge data to form a new updated data set. - 16 November 2021
-    - [ ] start working on the data set
+    - [ ] start working on the data set - 16 November

 **major update**
 - [ ] make a user profile out of the data of every participant of the group ...and add these features